 By the time you're spending money on lists, it's clear you're probably needing to expand technical abilities to stay organized.
 Be it a customer relationship management software, sales software, or Google sheets, tracking starts to become critical as you are being forced to manage static mailing lists and lead progress.

-The goal in refined marketing lists is being able to follow up consistently quality leads.
+The goal in refining marketing lists is being able to follow up consistently with quality leads.
 You save money on large general marketing lists so you can hit your target prospect multiple times.
 The pros know it's all about consistency and follow up.

 5. Advanced Property Data and Owner Information Platform

 If you're a property-centric business that relies on consistent, high-quality leads to keep your sales pipeline full, advanced property data and owner information software is a must-have tool.
 It isn't only Realtors, mortgage, and real estate investors that use this type of software service.
 Home and property services greatly benefit from access to constantly updated records as well as advanced functionality that these platforms offer.

 - Ability to mix and match property data, mortgage information, and demographic insights to create hyperlocal mailing lists whenever you like

 - Explore leads and refine marketing lists based on visual cues and insights